sarthaksavvy/advocu-docker-mcp/README.md

 The agent will automatically:
 - Detect the activity type
-- Extract information from URLs using Playwright
+- Extract information from URLs using the scrape_content tool (curl-based)
 - Fill in required fields
 - Ask for any missing information